-I said my goodbyes, left the office for the last time, and walked immediately into an uber bound for LAX.
+I said my goodbyes, left the office for the last time, and walked immediately into a taxi bound for LAX.

 My one-way ticket to London was the only thing waiting for me when I got there.
 That and a mild what-am-I-doing-with-my-life thought tornado.

-I still can't decide if I recommend this direct-to-airport strategy for travelers or not, but it's what I did and it's the story I'll tell today.
-For anyone who daydreams of the day you can quit your job to travel, of walking into their boss' office with a one-way ticket in their pocket, I'm sharing exactly what leaving my desk job felt like that day.
+I still can’t decide if I recommend this direct-to-airport strategy for travelers or not, but it’s what I did and it’s the story I’ll tell today.
+This one is for the person who daydreams of the day you can quit your job to travel, of walking into their boss’ office with a one-way ticket in their pocket, or of having the luxury to pursue work you’re genuinely interested in.
+Today, I’m sharing exactly what leaving my desk job felt like.

 What It Actually Felt Like to Leave My Job to Travel

-I walked into work wearing an outfit I planned to throw in the trash can bank-robber-style on my way out the door, with my very conspicuous travel backpack strapped to my back.
+I walked into work wearing an outfit I planned to throw in the garbage bank-robber-style on my way out the door, with a very conspicuous travel backpack strapped to my back.
 There was no disguising that I was quitting my corporate job to travel full time while rocking that style.

 Not the case.

-I called an Uber to drive me to the airport as I was changing out of my last work uniform and into my full-time traveler one.
+I called a taxi to drive me to the airport as I was changing out of my last work uniform and into my full-time traveler one.
 I was still sniffing back my tears as I walked out the door of the office for the last time.